 Today I want to show you how you can build your very own Amazon Echo with Alexa, on a Raspberry Pi using the excellent AlexaPi package by renekliment at GitHub.
-It’s not as complicated as you’d think and works just like the real thing, and I offer a sleek 3D printed case which you can buy either the full kit including a 3D printed case, or the 3D print files and case accessory pack to print on your own 3D printer, or use a 3D printing service (which are pretty cheap).
-I also highly recommend installing the Gordon Ramsay Skill set (free) so he can tell you how bad your cooking is 🙂
+It’s not as complicated as you’d think and works just like the real thing, and I offer a free, sleek 3D printed case plans to print on your own 3D printer, or use a 3D printing service (which are pretty cheap).
+I also highly recommend installing the Gordon Ramsay Skill Set (free) so he can tell you how bad your cooking is 🙂

 - Introduction, Hardware Requirements, Flash Raspbian to microSD card

 - Create an Amazon Developer account, Setup Device & Security Profile

 The hardware required for this project is reasonably easy to acquire, but the speaker needs to be a specific type/brand if you want to 3D print the case as it’s designed to slot into the top, but I’ll give you all the relevant links.